The Formula to Create a Trillion Dollar Online to Offline Industry

 Feb 2, 2018 10:23:00 AM / by Jon Carder

-The unfulfilled promises of online to offline have left us all a bit deflated.
-It seemed like such a perfect fit, everyone is online and 93% of commerce is still offline, just connect the two worlds and a massive O2O industry will be born!
-We've heard this message at every conference since Hootie and the Blowfish were actually popular.
-So why hasn't this taken off; what's the holdup?
+The unfulfilled promises of online-to-offline commerce have left us all a bit deflated.
+It seemed like such a perfect fit: everyone is online and 93% of commerce is still offline.
+Just connect the two worlds and a massive O2O industry will be born!
+We've heard this message for so many years - why hasn't this taken off?

 Groupon and LivingSocial almost cracked the code of O2O.
-They were so close you could taste it, and boy did the copy cats come out in droves.
-The fact that Google, Facebook, Amazon, Yelp and thousands of other online companies all started a daily deal website in the same year is unprecedented.
+They were so close you could taste it, and boy did the copycats come out in droves.
+The fact that Google, Facebook, Amazon, Yelp, and thousands of other online companies all started a daily deal website in the same year is unprecedented.
 The O2O gold rush had begun!
-You could smell the greed in the air, and it topped out with Groupon’s $20B public valuation just 3 years after launch, making Groupon the fastest growing business in history.
-But today Groupon is worth less than 10% of that value ($1.75 billion as of 1/10/16) and there is a graveyard full of failed daily deal sites.
+You could smell the greed in the air, and it topped out with Groupon’s $20B public valuation just 3 years after launch, making Groupon the fastest-growing business in history.
+But today, Groupon is worth a fraction of that mark and there is a graveyard full of failed daily deal sites.
 So what happened?
 They screwed up the offer.

-Daily deal sites frequently used a 50% off offer.
-That motivated online consumers by the truckload but wasn't sustainable for the offline businesses.
+Daily deal sites frequently used a 50%-off offer.
+That motivated online consumers by the truckload but wasn't sustainable for brick and mortar revenue.
 The offer has to walk a fine line of motivational for consumers and sustainable for businesses.
-Daily deals were like a "steroid" pumping up businesses fast but then leaving them with a small... um... number of returning customers.
+Daily deals were like a "steroid" pumping up businesses fast but then leaving them with a small number of returning customers.
 What actually works is an "exercise program", like a 10-20% offer that won't drive in as many consumers but will ensure the business has a sustainable marketing source.

 So just how big is this monetization opportunity?
-According to the US Chamber of Commerce, 93% of all commerce is offline, or $4.5 trillion dollars per year.
+According to the US Chamber of Commerce, 90% of all commerce is offline, or approximately $3.9 trillion dollars per year.